 Before installing the indoor unit, choose an appropriate location.
-The following are standards that should help you choose an appropriate location for the unit.
+Use the following standards should help you choose an appropriate unit location.
 Proper installation locations must meet the following standards:

 - 1. Good air circulation - 2.
 Convenient drainage - 3.
 Noise from the unit will not disturb others - 4.
 Firm and solid-the location will not vibrate - 5.
-A site strong enough to support the unit's weight - 6.
-A location at least 3.28 ft.
+A site strong enough to support the unit's weight - A location at least 3.28 ft.
 (1m) from all other electrical devices (e.g., TV, radio, computer) - 7.
 DO NOT install the unit in the following locations: - a.
 Near any source of heat, steam, or combustible gas - b.
 Near flammable items such as curtains or clothing - c.
 Near any obstacle that might block air circulation - d.
 Near the doorway - e.
 In a location subject to direct sunlight

-NOTE: Wall Holes (if there is no fixed refrigerant piping) While choosing a location, leave ample room for a wall hole (refer to the Drill Hole in Wall for the Interconnecting Piping, Drain and Wiring section for connective piping step) for the signal cable and the refrigerant piping that connect the indoor and outdoor units.
+NOTE: Wall Holes (if there is no fixed refrigerant piping): While choosing a location, leave ample room for a wall hole.
+Refer to "DRILL HOLE IN WALL FOR THE INTERCONNECTING PIPING, DRAIN AND WIRING" on page 10 for the connective piping step for the signal cable and the refrigerant piping that connect the indoor and outdoor units.
 The default position for all piping is the right side of the indoor unit (while facing the unit).
 However, the unit can accommodate piping to both the left and right sides.